 We use data without personally identifying you.

-To help identify spammers, Google temporarily stores the phone numbers of received messages for numbers that aren't in your contacts.
-This data isn't linked to you or to personal identifiers like your name or phone number, which means Google doesn’t know who you’re messaging.
+Depending on the features that you have opted into, spam information is sent to Google anonymously to improve spam and abuse protection.
+Google temporarily stores the phone numbers of messages you receive from people that aren't in your contacts, your country, and other non-identifying information.
+Google doesn't store any data on persistent identifiers like your name or phone number, which means Google doesn't know who you're messaging.

 You're in control

 Spam protection is turned on automatically, and you’ll be notified when this happens.
 You can turn it off anytime in your settings:

 - Open the Google Messages app .

 - Tap More Settings Spam protection.

 - You'll only find "Spam protection" if it's available on your device.

 - Turn Enable spam protection on or off.